• EnglishEspañol日本語한국어Português

 3. Click Monitor, then click Resources.

-6. Configure and develop a scripted browser test
+Configure and develop a scripted browser or scripted API test

-Using scripted browsers, you can build complex monitoring workflows with the Selenium JavaScript Webdriver bindings.
-For example, you can log in to the application, navigate to a particular link, and wait for a page element to load and add an assertion.
+Using scripted browser monitors, you can easily build monitoring workflows with the Selenium JavaScript Webdriver.
+For example, you can navigate to a particular page, find an element on the page, check that expected text is found, and take a screenshot.
 To do this, you'll:

 1. Go to one.newrelic.com > All capabilities > Synthetic Monitoring.

-4. Select the locations from where you want your monitor to run (for example, Mumbai, Seoul, Columbus, and Montreal).
+5. Select the locations from where you want your monitor to run.
+For example, Mumbai, Seoul, Columbus, or Montreal.

-7. You are now ready to write your script.
-(Below is an example script to test performance of newrelic.com and check that certain elements have loaded.)
+6. You are now ready to write your script.
+See this example script that tests performance of newrelic.com and checks that certain elements have loaded.

 /**

-* Script Name: Best Practices - Chrome 100
+* Script Name: Best Practices Example - Chrome 100+

 * Author: New Relic